stevepowell99/stevepowell99.github.io/index.md

 # What is the causal map app?

-It's a new online tool for social science researchers and programme evaluators.

-A way to code, analyse and visualise fragments of information about what causes what.
+It's a new online research tool, a way to code, analyse and visualise fragments of information about what causes what.

+- social science researchers use it to make sense of what interviewees tell them

+- programme evaluators use it to visualise stakeholders' claims about how a programme works and create collective "theories of change"

 ![frontpage](assets/frontpage.png)